 I’m thinking about taking a fourth A-Level.
 What do I need to consider?

-We highly recommend that any student considering 4 A-Levels should achieve at least 440 points at GCSE.
+We highly recommend that only the most able students, achieving at least 60 points from their best 8 GCSEs, should consider taking 4 A-Levels.
 You should consider all other commitments, as the results for your best 3 A-Levels should remain the priority.